mikudos/mikudos-message-pusher/README.md

 # mikudos-message-pusher

-mikudos-message-pusher as mikudos plugin use GRPC in Golang.
+mikudos-message-pusher is one mikudos plugin working as GRPC server.
+This service provide off-line message as well as on-line message.

 this service provide several GRPC service method as following